View navigation

 The Skipton Academy Students Shine in Rotary Young Chef Competition at Craven College

-Reflecting on the efforts of the students, Mr Smith said "Our students showed incredible enthusiasm, creativity, and professionalism throughout the competition.
+“Our students showed incredible enthusiasm, creativity, and professionalism throughout the competition.
 Events like this give young people the opportunity to discover what they’re capable of.
 They build confidence, resilience, and a genuine sense of ambition.
 I’m exceptionally proud of every student who took part.”

-Mr Cook, Principal of The Skipton Academy, added "Seeing our students challenge themselves, take risks, and aspire to excellence is what The Skipton Academy is all about.
+“Seeing our students challenge themselves, take risks, and aspire to excellence is what The Skipton Academy is all about.
 The Rotary Young Chef Competition encourages young people to think big, develop new skills, and truly believe in their potential.
 We are hugely proud of the way they represented the Academy.”

-The Skipton Academy extends its sincere thanks to Mr Cook, Miss Wilson, Mrs Timson and Mrs Piliso, who supported and judged the internal shortlisting round.
-Their encouragement and expertise were vital in delivering a fair, enjoyable and memorable event for all involved.
-The Skipton Academy congratulates every student who entered for their enthusiasm, talent and hard work.
-We are already looking forward to next year’s competition.
+The Academy extends sincere thanks to Mr Cook, Miss Wilson, Mrs Timson and Mrs Piliso for supporting and judging the internal shortlisting round.
+Their encouragement and expertise ensured a fair, enjoyable and memorable event for all involved.

 A huge well done to everyone involved.